frcepeda/LetsCrate/README.md

 -----

     Usage: LetsCrate.rb <-l username:password> [options] file1 file2 ...
        or: LetsCrate.rb <-l username:password> [options] id1 id2 ...

     -l, --login [username:password]  Login with this username and password -u, --upload [Crate ID]          Upload files to crate with ID -d, --delete                     Delete files with IDs
     -a, --list                       List all files by crate -i, --id                         Show files with IDs
-    -s, --search                     Search for file with name -n, --new                        Create new crates with names -A, --listcrates                 List all crates
+    -s, --search                     Search for files with names -n, --new                        Create new crates with names -A, --listcrates                 List all crates
-    -S, --searchcrates               Search for crate with name -r, --rename [Crate ID]          Rename crate to name -D, --deletecrate                Delete crates with IDs
+    -S, --searchcrates               Search for crates with names -r, --rename [Crate ID]          Rename crate to name -D, --deletecrate                Delete crates with IDs
     -t, --test                       Only test the credentials